Sokkeldirektoratet

 General requirements for materials and information

-(1) The licensee shall store the materials and information necessary to document and ensure that the activities are planned and carried out in compliance with these regulatory requirements.
+(1) The licensee shall store the materials and information necessary to document and ensure that the activities are planned and carried out in compliance with the requirements in these regulations.
 The licensee shall store materials and information pursuant to Section 55 of the Petroleum Regulations.

-(2) The can demand access to materials and information as mentioned in the first paragraph.
+(2) The Norwegian Offshore Directorate may require the submission of materials and information as mentioned in the first paragraph.

 Section 92.